merefield/snow-ride/README.md

 ## How to Play

-Use arrow keys (⟵/⟶ or A/D) to move left or right.
-On mobile, use the on-screen controls.
+Use arrow keys (⟵/⟶ or A/D) or a connected game-pad’s left analogue stick to move left or right.
+On mobile, tap the left or right half of the screen.
 Survive as long as possible without colliding with trees.
 Collect red boxes for extra points.

 ## Running Locally